rexstjohn/arduino-restclient/README.md

-# RestClient for Arduino
+# WiFi RestClient for Arduino

 HTTP Request library for Arduino and the WiFi shield.
+I modified the original Ethernet-only version to use on Intel Edison, should work fine with other Arduino WiFi devices though.

 # Install